 When a debt is statute barred, the creditor won’t be able to get a County Court Judgment (CCJ) for the debt.
-In general a debt becomes statute barred six years after you missed a payment if you then didn’t make any more payments, as Mr H didn’t.
+In general a debt becomes statute barred six years after you missed a payment if the creditor had the right to start court action at that point.
+But if you made any payments during that six year period, the 6 years would start again.
 I’ve written another post that looks in details at questions people ask about statute barred debt because it can be complicated for different types of debt.

-However, if a debt collector gets in contact with you before this six-year period is up, they can take you to court for the debt and you would get a CCJ.
+Mt H hasn’t been making any payments.
+But if a debt collector gets in contact with him before this six-year period is up, they could take hime to court for the debt and he would get a CCJ.

-It’s natural to think that after five years you have probably been forgotten.
+It’s natural for Mr H to think that after five years he has probably been forgotten.
 But it’s common for people to be contacted by a debt collector with only a few months left before that statute barred point.

 If you are contacted, can you ignore the letters?